codeigniter4/shield/docs/quickstart.md

 ## Authentication Flow

+### Configure Redirect URLs

-If you need everyone to redirect to a single URL after login/logout/register actions, you can modify the `Config\Auth::redirects` array to specify the url to redirect to.
+If you need everyone to redirect to a single URL after login/logout/register actions, you can modify the `Config\Auth::$redirects` array to specify the url to redirect to.

 ```php
 public array $redirects = [